 If you walk through Budapest’s 7th District, you’ll also come across another series of street art by 0036MARK.
-These creative paste-ups focus on the ’70s hit Hungarian animated tv series, ‘Mézga család‘ aka The Mézga Family.
+This creative paste-ups focuses on the ’70s hit Hungarian animated tv series, ‘Mézga család‘ aka The Mézga Family.
 This beloved series was a little bit of the Simpson’s blended with a little bit of Rick and Morty.
 Only it was produced decades earlier than these two modern-day juggernauts.
 0036MARK puts his own spin on the animations by combining them with pop-culture references from across the decades.
 These are incredible pieces of street art which you could easily walk past if you don’t keep your eyes peeled.

 MISS KK is a mysterious, incognito, badass designer who’s feminist-themed, dystopic collages offer a pointed critique of our hyper-materialist, consumer obsessed culture.
 She takes a particular interest in the unrealistic demands placed on young females in today’s society.